 I am currently a Research Scientist at Mitsubishi Electric Research Laboratories (MERL) in Cambridge, MA.
 I received my Ph.D. in electrical engineering from Boston University in 2020, during which I was supported by a Draper Fellowship.
 Following my PhD, I was a postdoctoral researcher at Stanford University.

 My research lies at the intersection of optics, electronics, signal processing, mathematical modeling, and computer vision.
-So far, my work has focused on expanding the capabilities of single-photon lidar systems, from increasing acquisition speed, temporal resolution, and robustness to ambient light to seeing around corners.
+A large emphasis of my work has been expanding the capabilities of single-photon lidar systems, from increasing acquisition speed, temporal resolution, and robustness to ambient light to seeing around corners.

 B.S., Electrical Engineering

 Feb.
 2022: Joshua Rapp wins 2021 IEEE Signal Processing Society Best Ph.D.
 Dissertation Award, BU Center for Information & Systems Engineering

 Dec.
 2021: Joshua Rapp wins Best Dissertation Award from the IEEE Signal Processing Society, MERL News